HL7/fhir-shorthand/input/pagecontent/overview.md

 #### Declarations

-Declarations are statements that occur first in every FSH item that introduce and name new items.
+Declarations introduce and name new FSH items.
+Declarations are always the first statement in a FSH item.
 There are [eleven declarations in FSH](reference.html#declaration-statements).
 Frequently-used declarations include `Profile`, `Extension`, `ValueSet`, and `Instance`.
 Here are two examples of declaration statements:

 ```
 Profile: CancerDiseaseStatus